Automated Machine Learning Pipeline: Large Language Models-Assisted Automated Dataset Generation for Training

 By launching the first option of the AMLP codes by the following single prompt, "I am developing a machine‐learning interatomic potential for acridine polymorphs to predict energies, forces, and thermodynamic properties across different conditions."
 We were able to obtain four different reports that are in the SI.
 These reports allowed us to garner insight into what has been done experimentally and theoretically on this kind of crystal structure.It gives information on what functionals and basis sets could be used to study crystalline forms for this system.
 Information regarding the importance of dispersion interactions is also noted.

-Based on these considerations, we performed DFT calculations using the Perdew-Burke-Ernzerhof (PBE) functional\cite{PBE} and a plane-wave basis set, as implemented in VASP, both of which were recommended by AMLP.
+Based on these considerations, we performed DFT calculations using the Perdew-Burke-Ernzerhof (PBE) functional~\cite{PBE} and a plane-wave basis set, as implemented in VASP, both of which were recommended by AMLP.
+In this particular case, employing a plane-wave basis set is preferable over Gaussian basis sets when investigating crystalline structures due to its better suitability using PBC.
+Note that, while plane-wave implementations of hybrid density functionals have traditionally been computationally demanding compared to their use in GGA functionals such as PBE, recent methodological advances have significantly improved the efficiency of evaluating hybrid functionals for periodic systems in a plane-wave basis\cite{mandal2022hybrid,mandal2019speeding,mandal2020efficient,mandal2018enhanced}, making the use of hybrid functionals more feasible for running simulations.
 The agents also suggested an electronic convergence threshold of \(10^{-6}\,\mathrm{eV}\), which we adopted.
 For the plane-wave cutoff, AMLP proposed 500~eV; here, we employed a more tighter value of 850~eV to ensure accurate total-energy evaluations.
 With respect to Brillouin-zone sampling, no explicit recommendation was provided by the agents, and we therefore selected a \(\Gamma\)-centered \(7 \times 7 \times 7\) Monkhorst--Pack mesh.\cite{monkhorst} For the treatment of long-range dispersion interactions, AMLP advised at least the use of D3(BJ) corrections\cite{d3bj}; however, we opted for Grimme’s D4 scheme,\cite{grimm-d4} which achieves accuracy comparable to the Many-Body Dispersion (MBD) method\cite{mbd-tatch1,mbd-tatch2,mbd-tatch3} while being substantially more efficient.